laravel/docs/dusk.md

               ->assertSee('Jeffrey Way');
     });

-<a href="resizing-browser-windows"></a>
-### Resizing Browser Windows
+#### Resizing Browser Windows

-To force dusk to run tests in a certain browser window size, call the browser `resize` method:
+You may use the `resize` method to adjust the size of the browser window:

     $browser->resize(1920, 1080);

-If you wish to run tests with the browser window maximized, call the `maximize` method:
+The `maximize` method may be used to maximize the browser window:

     $browser->maximize();

 <a name="authentication"></a>